 We have a tradition of excellence in education rooted in a strong commitment to students and learning.
 Our curricula are developed collaboratively, by teachers and administrators, using the Rigor and Relevance Framework and Understanding by Design.
 It focuses on state standards, higher level thinking skills, performance-based assessments, integration of technology, and differentiation.
 We offer a variety of courses, programs, and activities to meet our students’ individual needs and interests.

-Supervisor contact information and details about specific subjects and programs can be found on the specific web pages.
+Supervisor contact information and details about specific subjects and programs can be found on the specific subject web pages available on the toolbar channels to the left.

 Administrators, supervisors, teachers, and staff members utilize a variety of assessments to provide continuous feedback on student progress and the effectiveness of curricula, resources, and instruction.
 Our district utilizes LinkIt!, an online assessment system, to benchmark student progress in language arts and mathematics for grades 2-8.
 The district also uses the state-mandated Partnership for Assessment of Readiness for College and Careers (PARCC) for grades 3-8 in language arts and mathematics and will utilize the state science assessment in grades 5 and 8.
 In grade 3, we use InView, a nationally normed assessment, to measure students’ cognitive abilities.